Wii need to have a talk.

 Since you’ve come into my life, I’ve had to make a few changes.
 I know you mentioned in passing that my health and well-being are important you, but I didn’t think you were going to actually test me on it.

-So, because of your influence, I strap on that pristine alabaster device, clutch the nun-chukka-whatever it’s called controller, and do my best to make you shine bright amid my flabby attempt at physical fitness.
+So, because of your influence, I strap on that deified alabaster device, clutch the nun-chuka-whatever-it’s-called controller, and do my best to make you shine bright amid my flabby attempt at physical fitness.

-My Wii age has been hovering at somewhere near my mid-20s, and yet I still find it taxing to walk briskly to the mailbox or make an attempt to swim the length of my pool.
+But my Wii age has been hovering at somewhere near my mid-20s, and yet I still find it taxing to walk briskly to the mailbox or make an attempt to swim the length of a pool.

-As far as I can tell, I can hit prodigious home runs, golf at par, push my opponent around a tennis court at will, and bowl a game worthy of PBA mention while barely breaking a sweat.
+As far as I can tell, I can hit prodigious home runs, golf at par, push my opponent around a tennis court at will, attack an opponent like a swash-buckling pirate of yore, and bowl a game worthy of PBA mention while barely breaking a sweat.

 Before you wax poetic about the duality of man and machine, intertwined to make our lives better, need I remind you that it’s still just a video game.